 - Get any decision in writing and ask for clarification and explanation if you receive an initial negative response.

-Don’t give up if you get an initial “No”.
-Throughout the process, focus on the positive.
-Above all, don’t make it personal!
+Don’t give up if you get an initial “No.” Throughout the process, focus on the positive.
+Above all, please don’t make it personal!
 You have to make it OK for people to change their minds and come around to your side.
 And that only happens when you can keep the conversation friendly.

 Isn’t It Better to Ask Forgiveness Than Permission?

 Some HOAs are lax about enforcing the rules, but that can be an expensive gamble to take.
 One Jefferson County property owner reports that he spent about $13,000 for a slab and a steel building.
 But the total cost jumped to $65,000 with the legal fees for fighting his HOA in district court for two years!
-He won in court eventually since there was nothing in the covenant prohibiting steel buildings, but the process must have been a nightmare.
+He won in court eventually since nothing in the covenant prohibited steel buildings, but the process must have been a nightmare.